ussaka/Zumo_Robot/README.md

 # Zumo_Robot
 This code is for Metropolia course assignment.
-Our assignment was to make code for line following robot that could manage to complete three pre-determined tracks.
+Our assignment was to make code for line following robot that could manage to complete three predetermined tracks.